The landmark survey following U.S. presidential elections is produced by a research collaborative co-led by faculty from UCLA

 A study by R. Jisung Park, assistant professor of public policy, is cited in the online story that accompanies a recent NPR “Morning Edition” piece about the impact of hot weather on brain function.
 Compared with a 72-degree day, “taking an exam on a 90◦F day leads to a 10.9 percent lower likelihood of passing […]

 In an opinion piece for the political news website The Hill, UCLA Luskin’s Martin Gilens, professor of public policy, joins co-author Benjamin I. Page of Northwestern University in proposing a set of reforms that would actually increase democratic responsiveness.
 They say their research indicates that the most important and most promising changes fall into five groups: 1. […]

-New online resources include an inventory and map of anti-displacement policies in L.A.
-County, and a map of neighborhood change and gentrification in Southern California.
+Online resources from CNK include L.A.
+County inventory and map of anti-displacement policies, and a map of neighborhood change and gentrification in region.

 The tweets of Donald Trump are not known for factual accuracy, and Jorja Leap of UCLA Luskin Social Welfare told PolitiFact that his recent claims about ICE “liberating” towns from MS-13 and other gangs are an “outrageous” example of his tendency to exaggerate.
 “This is hyperbolic and misleading language,” said Leap, who is also director of the Health […]